 What subjects are included in the Bank exam syllabus?

-Bank exam syllabus includes subjects such as English language, reasoning ability, quantitative aptitude, general awareness, computer aptitude, and professional knowledge.
-However, candidates need to mainly focus on the seating arrangement, puzzles, data interpretation, reading comprehension, cloze test, number series, coding-decoding, para jumbles, fillers to grab a good score in bank exams.
+The Bank exam syllabus includes subjects such as English language, reasoning ability, quantitative aptitude, general awareness, computer aptitude, and professional knowledge.
+However, candidates need to mainly focus on the seating arrangement, puzzles, data interpretation, reading comprehension, cloze test, number series, coding-decoding, para jumbles, and fillers to grab a good score in bank exams.

 Does the bank syllabus change every year?